Automation Test Plan

 Adding tests

-Preference is that we have a 70/30 break between Test Engineering and devs when it comes to adding new tests.
+Preference is that we have an equal collaboration between Test Engineering and devs when it comes to adding new tests.
 Whenever new tests get added, it is reviewed by someone from the Ecosystem Test Eng.
 Team.

 Updating existing tests